TendTo/APIGateway-DynamoDB/README.md

 ```

 If a Stack happens to be in a ROLLBACK state, preventing you from doing any more
-deployements, or you simply want to delete it, you can do so from the AWS
+deployments or you simply want to delete it, you can do so from the AWS console
-console or, if you have the AWS CLI installed, you can run
+or, if you have the AWS CLI installed, you can run

 ```bash
 aws cloudformation delete-stack --stack-name library-stack